 Disability exists when, due to illness or accidental injury, you are not able to perform, for wage or profit, the material and substantial duties of your regular occupation.

-Notice that you're disabled under an "own occupation" policy if you're unable to carry out the duties of your ownjob.
+Notice that you're disabled under an "own occupation" policy if you're unable to carry out the duties of your own job.
 If you're a firefighter who is medically unable to handle the physical or mental requirements of that demanding job, you're disabled, even if you would be able to perform another, less strenuous job.
+(Indeed, you can often work another job in this situation.
+Read Nolo's article on whether working will reduce your LTD benefits to find out more.)

 The definition of disability in an "any occupation" policy is more strict, as you usually must demonstrate that you're incapable of performing any job for which you are reasonably qualified based on your education, training, or experience.
 A firefighter who cannot lift heavy objects or climb ladders would not be disabled under an "any occupation" policy if he's still capable of performing other jobs, such as a clerk or cashier.